flytbase/flytdocs/source/docs/FlytConsole/FlytConsole.rst

 	Min PWM values, Max PWM Values and Number of Actuators for ESC Calibration

 Once you have set the min, max and number of actuators, click on Start Calibration.
-You will see a message saying 'Calibration started'.
+You will see a message saying **'Calibration started'**.
 This marks the start of Stage 1 of ESC Calibration.
 Disconnect the power from the ESCs and click on Next.

 Stage 2 involves setting the time duration(in seconds) for the PWM high time in stage 3.
 After this connect the power to the ESCs and click on next.